hbokh/docker-typo3-cms/README.md

 [![](https://images.microbadger.com/badges/image/hbokh/docker-typo3-cms.svg)](https://microbadger.com/images/hbokh/docker-typo3-cms "Get your own image badge on microbadger.com")

-Container with the latest [TYPO3](http://typo3.org/typo3-cms/) CMS 6.2 LTS, served by nginx and PHP-FPM.
+Container with [TYPO3](http://typo3.org/typo3-cms/) CMS, served by nginx and PHP-FPM.
 As of January 2016 on PHP7.
 Great for learning, testing and demo's. **Don't use in production!**

 This little project was started to get some personal experience with multiple Docker-containers and TYPO3.